raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 ==================================

 RaisimUnreal creates a log file ``Error_Log.txt`` inside the raisimUnreal2 folder.
-It it is not working properly, please read the log first.
+If RaisimUnreal is not working properly, please read the log first.
 If you cannot figure it out yourself, you can post an issue with the log file.